mesosphere/dcos-docs-site/README.md

 D2iQ has various domains for documentation to support different use cases: production, beta, and development.
 You can modify the config.json file to hide certain directories (that are still unfinished) from being visible on each site.

-- https://docs.d2iq.com/ is our production URL and will deploy when the `main` branch is changed.
-It receives the env variable `DOCS_ENV=production`.
+- https://docs.d2iq.com/ is our production URL and deploys when the `main` branch changes.
+It has the environment variable `DOCS_ENV=production`.
 - https://beta-docs.d2iq.com/ is our password protected beta URL and will deploy when the `beta` branch is changed.
 It receives the env variable `DOCS_ENV=beta`.
 - https://dev-docs.d2iq.com/ is a preview domain and will deploy when the `main` branch is changed.
 It receives the env variable `DOCS_ENV=preview`.
 - `"docs-d2iq-com-pr-${env.CHANGE_ID}.s3-website-us-west-2.amazonaws.com"` domains will deploy on every other branch.
 They receive the env variable `DOCS_ENV=preview`.